LAST CHANCE FOR REGISTRATION

 Register by May 30

-On Saturday, you'll vote on the weekend's theme: Reparations for Slavery or Race-Based College Admissions.
+All high schoolers will compete in two styles: 3v3 Adversarial Debate on Saturday and Congressional Debate on Sunday.
+Squads will be randomly assigned for 3v3 rounds.
+When you arrive, you'll vote on the weekend's theme: Reparations for Slavery or Race-Based College Admissions.
 All debate topics for the tournament will be variations on that theme.

 9:00–10:00am